top of page

 2 Bridge Terrace, Lower Bar, Newport, Shropshire, TF10 7JB

 En-Plan were approached to act as the Planning & Architectural Consultants for a local builder to improve his newly acquired Listed Building with both planing consent and Listed building Consent to cover the alterations to allow for the opening up of the ground floor which included liaising with structural engineers to facilitate the technical detail that would allow for the internal alterations.
-The planing and listed building consents also allowed for the conversion of the outbuildings to a games room to enable the accommodation to provide the best configuration for the family.
+The planning application and listed building consent application also allowed for the conversion of the outbuildings to a games room to enable the accommodation to provide the best configuration for the family.
 Internally within the dwelling it is proposed to remove an existing wall and chimney breast at ground floor between the dining room and kitchen, and block up the existing door to a small store room at first floor.
 The store room will be converted to an en-suite and a new opening created within the bedroom wall to provide access.
 The application premises is an early 19th Century, two storey dwelling which is currently vacant and in the process of being renovated.
 The property is Grade ll listed, mid terrace located within the Newport Conservation Area and an area of archaeological interest.

 The application seeks listed building consent for external and internal alterations to facilitate the conversion of an outbuilding for the use as an office and games room, including the installation of two rooflights.
 The application also proposes internal alterations to the main dwelling, Bridge Terrace, Lower Bar, Newport.